DFHack/dfhack/docs/guides/stonesense-art-guide.rst

 all sprites are 32x32 pixels big and come in groups known as Sprite Sheets.
 All sprites are loaded and rendered in 32-bit full-color PNGs.

-Here's an example of a typical Stonesense sprite:

 .. figure:: ../images/Stonesene_sprite_sample.png
     :align: left

+Here's an example of a typical Stonesense sprite.

 Note that, in order not to conflict with neighboring sprites, a sprite must actually be within a smaller area than its 32x32 block.
 A template for the area used by most sprites is: